tanoramb/Ancestry/README.md

 ```
 #! /bin/bash
-# Script that calls the master script for all chromosomes in a parellel fashion
+# Script that calls the master script for all chromosomes in a parallel fashion for each chromosome

 NCPU=8